 A dairy free option & keto thickener to try.

-I also tried powdered coconut milk.
+I also tried coconut milk powder.
 This got a little clumpy and wasn’t as creamy as I’d like but if you don’t do dairy, this is an option for you instead of the cream powder.

 I also stumbled upon a thickener (Thick-It-Up) that worked well with the coconut milk but I felt it was unnecessary in the final version.
 It’s a nice low carb product to have on hand though.